fring-12/AI-class/class-1-updated.md

 - **Polishing:** Check citations, edit, and proofread your manuscript.
 - **Funding:** Search for and draft applications for funding.
 - **Outreach:** Develop strategies to share your research with scholars and the public.

+# Key Takeaways: Your AI Research Mindset

+1.  **Be the Director, Not the Stenographer.** You are the author and the critical thinker.
+AI is a powerful assistant that takes your direction.
+You are always in charge.

+2.  **Use the Right Tool for the Job.** Brainstorm with general AI (ChatGPT), but find your sources with specialized academic tools (Google Scholar, Scite).
+Never ask a chatbot to invent references.

+3.  **Transparency is Non-Negotiable.** Always document and disclose your use of AI.
+This builds trust and upholds academic integrity.

+4.  **Start Small, Start Today.** Pick one part of your workflow—like drafting an outline or summarizing a paper—and begin there.
+The goal is augmentation, not automation.